CarlitosCarreras/tourist-satisfaction-seville-nlp/README.md

 ### 2. Sentiment Analysis

-Sentiment classification was performed using transformer-based language models specialized in Spanish-language text.
+Sentiment classification was performed using the Spanish transformer-based model **roBERTuito**.

-The model classified reviews into:
+Reviews were classified into:

 - Positive
 - Neutral